PranabChakma/customer-learning-sql-analysis/README.md.txt

 student engagement, certification sales, and career track effectiveness.

 ## 🧠 Business Questions Answered
-1. Which courses generate the highest business value?
+1. Which courses have the highest student engagement and best ratings?
 2. What learning behaviors influence course completion?
 3. Which students are most likely to purchase certificates?
 4. How does exam performance relate to career track enrollment?